Upgrade Your Pantry Door

 Next step was to drill out the door knob.
 This part is a little trickier since you really need to make sure these parts align.
 We purchased a door knob jig from Ryobi to make this job easier, best $20 you will ever spend.

 You just hook it on to the door make sure it meets the existing strike plate.
 Then drill your door knob hole.
 For a solid wood door like this it will take a few minutes to do this.
 Then with out moving your door knob jig, you drill out the lock set portion of the door.

-Once you have painted your door the desired color and removed that god awful film, the next thing to do is lay out your stick on letters.
+Once you have painted the door your desired color and removed that god awful film, the next thing to do is lay out your stick on letters.
 I would recommend a vinyl stick on letter for easy wipe down.

 This step you will want to measure to the center of door both vertically and horizontally.
 Then based on your preferred spacing and number of letters determine your middle and start from there.
 I used blue painters tape in order to adjust and move letter’s until I liked the spacing and layout.